qbzjs/Highlight-Plus/Project Kawaii/Assets/Art/HighlightPlus/README.txt

 ---------------

 Current version
+- Added "Camera Distance Fade" option
+- Improved see-through accurate method which now takes into account multi-part meshes from compound parents
+- [Fix] Fixed glow/outline aspect ratio in Single Pass Instanced VR mode

+Version 8.5
+- Improved outline effect when combining "Independent" option with many elements in "Children" selection
+- Improved see-through border only effect

+Version 8.4.1
+- [Fix] Fixed unnecessary memory allocation in the render feature

+Version 8.4
+- Added "Border Only" option to See-Through effect
+- Adding a Highlight Effect component to a parent no longer deactivates highlighted children

+Version 8.3
+- Upgraded to Unity 2020.3.16 as minimum

+Version 8.2
 - Added "Ignore Mask" option to glow.
 Can be used to render the glow effect alone
 - [Fix] Fixed issue with new input system and highlight manager/trigger if no Event System is present in the scene
 - [Fix] Fixed glow passes UI overlap in Unity 2021.3.3 due to reorderable array bug